Slavetomints/slavetomints.github.io/_posts/2024-12-23-sanity-check.md

 ---
 title: Sanity Check
 date: 2024-12-23 19:47:00 +/-0600
-categories: [Capture The Flags, 1337Up Live 2024]
+categories: [Capture The Flags, 1337UP Live 2024]
 tags: [ctf, 1337up, writeups]
+description: 1337UP Live 2024 Sanity Check Challenge
 ---

-Challenge description:
+> Challenge description:
+>
 > Join our discord, there are flags!!
 >
 > https://go.intigriti.com/discord
+{: .prompt-info }

 For this one, its pretty simple, all you have to do is go check out the discord, then once you go to the #ctf-general channel, there will be a flag in the description.